 We will devote the day to the search of animal tracks in the area of the Escales reservoir, where we will make “tracking games”, with open-air strategy games we will learn to detect signs and clues as authentic detectives of nature.
 Then we will follow the Montiberri Wildlife Route, where we will find squirrels, wild boar, fox,marten, roe deer, genet, hare and wild cat.
 Not only will we have to look to the ground so that in the sky we can observe raptors (birds of pray) such as the griffon vulture and bearded vulture as well as red kite or golden eagle.
 Picnic lunch in Montiberri.
 Return trip to Pont de Suert and the end of the itinerary.

-Services not listed are not included in the price
+The services not mentioned are not included in the price

 Are you interested in this trip?